coleifer/peewee/docs/peewee/querying.rst

    #  2         3        5    (1+1) + 3
    #  3         100      103  (3) + 100

-As you can hopefully infer, the window is grouped by its ordering term, which is ``(counter, value)``.
+The window is grouped by its ordering term, ``(counter, value)``.
 We are looking at a window that extends between one previous group and the current group.

 For information about the window function APIs, see: